 If you have previously received an NIH grant, consider becoming an NIDDK reviewer.

 If you are new to NIH funding applications, the following tips can get you started.

 Who Can Apply

-Each Funding Opportunity Announcement (FOA) includes a list of eligible types of organizations and individuals.
-Once you have identified an opportunity to pursue, consult the FOA in grants.gov to confirm your eligibility to apply.
+Each Notice of Funding Opportunity (NOFO) includes a list of eligible types of organizations and individuals.
+Once you have identified an opportunity to pursue, consult the NOFO in grants.gov to confirm your eligibility to apply.

 How to Apply for Funding from NIDDK